David-Kunz/gen.nvim/README.md

 and once the window is closed, you start with a fresh conversation.

+For prompts which don't automatically replace the previously selected text (`replace = false`), you can replace the selected text with the generated output with `<c-cr>`.

 You can select a model from a list of all installed models with

 ```lua